Too Allergic

 Other metals like Platinum, Zinc, Argentium, and Germanium may be used in place of copper during the alloying process.

-Imagine going out to a ball, all bedazzled in your diamond engraved 99.9% pure silver, and return home without them because it had broken off when one of the waiters brushed his shoulder against your hair, I know I wouldn’t want that, not sure about you, the reader.
+Imagine going out to a ball, all bedazzled in your diamond engraved 99.9% pure silver, and returning home without them because it had broken off when one of the waiters brushed his shoulder against your hair, I know I wouldn’t want that, not sure about you, the reader.

 Fun Fact #1